CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Synchronous Resumption

+As for the \texttt{resume(..)} operation, like before, it increments \texttt{resumeIdx} first (line~\ref{line2:sqs_ho_resume_inc}).
+When the cell is empty (line~\ref{line2:sqs_ho_resume_is_empty}), \texttt{resume(..)} tries to set the resumption value to the cell (line~\ref{line2:sqs_ho_resume_set_value}).
+If the corresponding \texttt{CAS} fails, the cell stores a thread, which is read later at line~\ref{line2:sqs_ho_resume_reread}.
 Otherwise, the value is successfully set, and further logic depends on the choice of resumption mode.
 In the asynchronous mode, \texttt{resume(..)} finishes immediately (line~\ref{line2:sqs_ho_resume_async}).
 In the synchronous mode, it waits in a bounded loop waiting for the value to be taken and finishes if it happens (lines~\ref{line2:resumeAndCancel:resume:elimination:loop0}--\ref{line2:resumeAndCancel:resume:elimination:loop1}).
 If the value has not been taken, the operation attempts to break the cell and fail, completing successfully if the value was taken after all and the corresponding \texttt{CAS} fails (line~\ref{line2:resumeAndCancel:resume:elimination:fail}).